-Ensure, as far as possible, that where an absence of fear of future violence, harassment, intimidation, etc., by the Person In Need Of Protection is a basis upon which withdrawal of the proceedings is being sought, the Person In Need Of Protection is under no fear, threat, inducement, or intimidation to seek the withdrawal of the application.
+Prosecutors must ensure, as far as possible, that where an absence of fear of future violence, harassment, intimidation, etc., by the Person In Need Of Protection is a basis upon which withdrawal of the proceedings is being sought, the Person In Need Of Protection is under no fear, threat, inducement, or intimidation to seek the withdrawal of the application.

-Police Prosecutors should be mindful that it is not necessary to prove the Person In Need Of Protection holds fears in order to succeed in an application for an apprehended domestic violence order where section 16(2) of the Crimes (Domestic & Personal Violence) Act 2007 is applicable.
+Police Prosecutors should be mindful that it is not necessary to prove the Person In Need Of Protection in fact holds fears in order to succeed in an application for an apprehended domestic violence order where s 16(2) of the Crimes (Domestic & Personal Violence) Act 2007 (NSW) is applicable.